ghc-proposals/ghc-proposals/README.rst

 See the section `Review criteria <#review-criteria>`__ below for more information about what makes a strong proposal, and how it will be reviewed.

-To start a proposal, create a pull request that adds your proposal as ``proposals/0000-proposal-name.rst`` or ``proposals/0000-proposal-name.md``.
-Use the corresponding ``proposals/0000-template`` file as a template.
+To start a proposal, create a pull request that adds your proposal as ``proposals/0000-proposal-name.rst``.
+Use ``proposals/0000-template.rst`` file as a template.

 The pull request summary should include a brief description of your proposal, along with a link to the rendered view of proposal document